-Study Design: An experimental study was conducted from November 2017 to May, 2018 to determine pytochemical constitutes and an acaricidal activity of three herbal leaves extracts against the common cattle tick B. decolratous.
+Study Design: An experimental study was conducted from November 2017 to May 2018 to determine phytochemical constitutes and an acaricidal activity of three herbal leaves extracts against the common cattle tick B. decolratous.

 Study Herbs and Collection: The traditionally recognized medicinal plants used by the local communities to treat animals were the study subjects.
-The herbs used in the present experimental study were Datura stramonium, Nicotiana glauca and Azadirachta indica.
-The leaves of Azadirachta indica specimens was collected from Kalmino Campus, College of Veterinary Medicine while the leaves Nicotiana glauca and Datura stramonium were harvested from Mekelle City Districts.
+The herbs used in the present experimental study were Datura stramonium, Nicotiana glauca, and Azadirachta indica.
+The leaves of Azadirachta indica specimens were collected from Kalmino Campus, College of Veterinary Medicine while the leaves Nicotiana glauca and Datura stramonium were harvested from Mekelle City Districts.

 FIG. 1: IMAGE DURING EXTRACTION

 Phytochemical Screening: The crude extract of A. indica, N. glauca, and D. stramonium were subjected to phytochemical screening using the generally accepted laboratory techniques for qualitative determinations.
 Screening was carried out for crude extracts to identify the active chemical constituents 11.

 Frothing Test: This test was performed by mixing 1 gm of a crude extract with 5 ml of distilled water in a test tube, and it was shaken vigorously for 15 min.
 The formation of stable foam that remains for 10-15 min indicated the presence of saponins.

 Shinoda Test: This test was performed by mixing 0.1 g of the extracts with a few drops of 1% NaOH.
 An intense yellow color was produced in the extract which became colorless on the addition of a few drops of diluted HCl acids indicates the presence of flavonoids.